daveStothers/learning/techTest/README.md

 - networking tests, alongside tests on the apis

-As I have not tested these areas before.
+As I have not tested these areas before, and I felt it would use a significant amount of the timeframe

 # Use of the app